This section will explain in detail how you can undestand a vulnerabilty as reported by Kiuwan.

 Why should you change it to true ?

 If your software being analyzed by Kiuwan is a complete application (i.e. it contains presentation plus logic and ddbb layers), you should let it be as false.
-This way, Kiuwan will make a full tanting path analysis over the whole application code.
+In this way, Kiuwan will make a full tanting path analysis over the whole application code.

 As you can guess, setting to true and analyzing a complete application will result in a number of false positives.